 Since most Cameroonians do not own cars, they typically walk, ride bicycles or motorbikes, or use public transportation for local travel.
-Buses, taxis, and so-called bush taxis (often overcrowded minibuses or large 4WD vehicles with bench seating) are the most modes common of transport between cities.
+Buses, taxis, and so-called bush taxis (often overcrowded minibuses or large 4WD vehicles with bench seating) most are the common modes of transport between cities.
 Bush taxis are typically used for longer intercity trips on Cameroon's dirt roads.
 Where roads are paved in and between larger cities, buses or cars are the preferred modes of transportation.
 Both buses and bush taxis depart when full rather than on a fixed schedule.